tddfellow/microservices-and-mobile-code-europe-edition/README.md

 ### Web App - Pros

-- Almost no knowledge of the mobile platform required
+- No knowledge of the mobile platform required
-- Effectively, write code only once: for web and mobile
+- Write code only once: for web and mobile
+- Only one deployment strategy
+- No "installation" required
+- Portable
+- Linkable and shareable
+- Always up-to-date

 ### Web App - Cons

 - Native app features are unavailable
-- Users do not discover the app where they are used to
+- Users do not discover the app where used to
-- Lower chances of repeated usage
+- Lower chances of regular usage (on avg.)
 - Can not execute in a background mode
+- Unlikely to save the app to the home screen

-## Build the Progressive Web App
+## Build Progressive Web App

+> Utilizes modern web tech to deliver native-like experience

+### Progressive Web App - Pros

+- Write code only once: for web and mobile
+- Only one deployment strategy
+- "Installs" to the home screen

+### Progressive Web App - Cons

+- Need to teach user about "Save to home screen"

 ## Run the Web App in a Web View